mcl0v12/vue-cal/README.md

 > [!WARNING]
-> This library is to be used as is and the codebase is currently not maintained.
+> This library is to be used as is for the current codebase.
-> The project is not dead: there is a planned refactoring in summer 2024.
+> However, I am actively working on the v5 in a branch. 😎

 # vue-cal